Updated for the 2018 tax year

-The Homestead Credit is a tax benefit for renters and homeowners with low or moderate incomes.
+The Homestead Credit is a state of Wisconsin tax benefit for renters and homeowners with low or moderate incomes.
 It is designed to lessen the impact of rent and property taxes.
-Qualifying persons can get back some or all of their state taxes withheld during the year.
-Those who do not have earnings, or whose earnings were too small to have taxes withheld, can get extra cash back from the State.
+People who do not file Wisconsin state income taxes are eligible to claim Homestead Credit.

-- Legal resident of Wisconsin for all of 2018;
+- You were a legal resident of Wisconsin for all of 2019; and

-Household income includes all income reportable for tax purposes, plus certain nontaxable income, less a deduction of $500 for dependents who lived with the claimant for at least six months of 2018.
-Examples of nontaxable income counted in ‘household income’ include Social Security, Unemployment Compensation, child support, IRA contributions, and nontaxable scholarships.
+Household income includes all income reportable for tax purposes, plus certain nontaxable income, less a deduction of $500 for dependents who lived with the claimant for at least six months of 2019.
+If you were married and lived with your spouse during all of 2019, you must combine your income and that of your spouse to determine your total household income.
+Examples of nontaxable income include: Social Security, Unemployment Compensation, child support, IRA contributions, and nontaxable scholarships.